Back Liposuction Sydney

 Multiple peer-reviewed publications have reported outcomes suggesting potential skin tightening and localised fat reduction with RFAL, particularly in facial and neck applications.
 These studies describe characteristics such as device precision and reproducibility when procedures are performed by appropriately trained practitioners

-Accutite may be appropriate for adults with localised areas of mild-to-moderate skin laxity or small volumes of excess fat.
+Understanding Suitability Accutite may be appropriate for adults with localised areas of mild-to-moderate skin laxity or small volumes of excess fat.
 Unlike more invasive procedures, Accutite is intended for patients looking for refined outcomes without surgical excision.

-Ideal candidates are typically:
+Suitable candidates are typically:

 Assessment by a Specialist Plastic Surgeon such as Dr Mark Kohout is essential in determining suitability and providing optimal treatment planning.